Additional opportunities for children

 For more information on available children's programming outside of school, please click the links below.

-We are pleased to offer reduced admission to the entire Garden, including the Rory Meyers Children's Adventure Garden for scout groups (parking not included).
+We are pleased to offer reduced admission to the entire Garden, including the Rory Meyers Children's Adventure Garden, for Boy Scout and Girl Scout troops.

 A minimum of 10 tickets must be purchased to receive this rate